 where $\epsilon_{k}$ is the TWE value at each point of the one-dimensional data and $n$ is the total number of the data.
-Lower value of $\mathcal{C}$ means a smoother surface while higher value of $\mathcal{C}$ means more value jumps over the surface (see the right plot in Figure~\ref{fig: unwrapping}).
-Continuity factors of ITMX and ITMY are shown in the right in Figure~\ref{fig: piston}.
+A lower value of $\mathcal{C}$ indicates a smoother surface, whereas a higher value of $\mathcal{C}$ means that more values jump over the surface (refer the right plot shown in Figure~\ref{fig: unwrapping}).
+The continuity factors of ITMX and ITMY are shown on the right side of Figure~\ref{fig: piston}.
 For each pair of $p_1$ and $p_2$, $\theta$ and $\alpha_-$ can be derived.
-Then we calculate the cross-coupling term $E_\mr{p}=-i\sin\alpha_- \sin2\theta$ in Equation~\ref{eq: Jones matrix}.
-This gives the field of linearly polarized light in perpendicular direction with the input polarization.
-It's beam shape is shown in the left in Figure~\ref{fig: piston} with different piston values.
+Subsequently, we calculate the cross-coupling term $E_\mr{p}=-i\sin\alpha_- \sin2\theta$ in Equation~(\ref{eq: Jones matrix}).
+This provided a field of linearly polarised light in the direction perpendicular to the input polarisation.
+The beam shape is shown on the left in Figure~\ref{fig: piston} with different piston values.